-- Determine professional development needs of those providing this type of education
+- Determine professional development needs

 - Identify regions and populations that are not being served equitably

-- Identify weaknesses in how this type of education is being delivered and the impacts it generates
+- Identify weaknesses in how this type of education is being delivered

 - Identify high quality educational experiences that could serve as exemplars for others

 Examples of what Community-Based Environmental Learning is: